 Ananya Sarkar is a short-story writer, book reviewer, and poet from Kolkata.
 Her work has been published in such magazines as The Times of India, Woman’s Era, New Woman, 4indianwoman, Children’s World, KidsWorldFun, Muse India, Induswomanwriting, Conversations Across Borders, Indian Ruminations, Earthen Lamp Journal, Spark and The Madras Mag.
 Ananya won the first prize in both the Story Writing Contest by the American Library, Kolkata, as part of the Fiction Festival 2008 and the Induswomanwriting Poetry Contest, 2012.
 She was also a prize winner in the LoudReview Review Writing Competition, 2012 and Writers’ HQ Story Competition, 2016.
 Reading books, watching sitcoms and going for long walks are her favourite hobbies.

 Jordan Hartt is the author of “Leap” and “Drifting.”
 His lifework is creating experiences where people find the craft immersion to reach for their best writing, find the community to connect meaningfully across backgrounds, and find the lifelong inspiration of the writing life.
-To do this, he facilitates the Kaua’i Writing Studio; hosts annual writing retreats in Po’ipū, Kaua’i; Kolkata, India; and Kampala, Uganda; and gives as a philanthropist to artists and visionaries around the world.
+To do this, he facilitates the Kaua’i Writing Studio; hosts the Studio’s five annual writing residencies in Po’ipū, Kaua’i, as well as annual writing retreats in Kolkata, India, and Kampala, Uganda; and gives as a philanthropist to artists and visionaries around the world.